s-tikhomirov/s-tikhomirov.github.io/_posts/2019-01-29-network-layer-aspects-of-permissionless-blockchains.md

 Take, for instance, DAG protocols a-la [GHOST](https://www.cs.huji.ac.il/~yoni_sompo/pubs/15/btc_scalability.pdf): they may be more effective than the naive Nakamoto consensus, but they have close to zero chance of being deployed in Bitcoin.
 Zcash had to launch their own blockchain after their initial proposal -- Zerocoin -- [was not accepted by the Bitcoin community](https://en.wikipedia.org/wiki/Zerocoin_protocol).

-Bitcoin is so change averse because it's main asset is its predictability.
+Bitcoin is so change averse because its main asset is its predictability.
-The fear of forks, [contentions](https://en.wikipedia.org/wiki/Bitcoin_Cash) or [accidental](https://freedom-to-tinker.com/2015/07/28/analyzing-the-2013-bitcoin-fork-centralized-decision-making-saved-the-day/), outweighs possible benefits of breaking changes.
+The fear of forks, [contentious](https://en.wikipedia.org/wiki/Bitcoin_Cash) or [accidental](https://freedom-to-tinker.com/2015/07/28/analyzing-the-2013-bitcoin-fork-centralized-decision-making-saved-the-day/), outweighs possible benefits of breaking changes.
 That's why it's highly unlikely that consensus-layer changes will be implemented in Bitcoin.

 But contrary to application-level modifications, network layer doesn't directly affect consensus and can be improved relatively easily.